 Council has 246 rental units available for elderly residents.
 To apply for a unit you must be aged 65 or older, qualify for government superannuation and meet the tenant criteria.

-More information on the review
+More information on the decision to sell the elder housing portfolio

 About the units